onelivesleft/PrettyErrors/README.md

 * `display_timestamp`<br>
 When enabled a timestamp is written in the traceback header.

+* `write_link`<br>
+When enabled a link is written below the error location, which VSCode will allow you to click on.

 * `seperator_character`<br>
 Character used to create the header line.
 Hyphen is used by default.